frederic-perez/AmE-dictionary/data/dictionary.md

 __wryly__ _adv_ :three::pencil2::hammer:
 __wunderkind__ _n_ :two: A German word meaning wonder child, used to mean someone who accomplishes great things while still young.
 __wussification__
-__X-factor__ _Terry could become Ryukyu's X-factor._
+__X-factor__ _Terry could become Ryukyu’s X-factor._
-__X’s and O’s__ _idiom_ :three: (Xs and Os) __1__ _sports_ The symbols used to denote the players on one's team (and usually those of the opposing team) in a diagram of a play (i.e., the formation the players will take when trying to score or move the ball).
-The term often refers to the plays themselves. _That coach is great with the x's and o's, but the team's execution has been very disappointing._ _The key is making the Xs and Os work for the Tigers._ __2__ By extension, knowledge of how something works. _Before you start on that report, call Shelly—she knows all the x's and o's of the budget._ __3__ Kisses and hugs.
+__X’s and O’s__ _idiom_ :three: (Xs and Os) __1__ _sports_ The symbols used to denote the players on one’s team (and usually those of the opposing team) in a diagram of a play (i.e., the formation the players will take when trying to score or move the ball).
+The term often refers to the plays themselves. _That coach is great with the x’s and o’s, but the team’s execution has been very disappointing._ _The key is making the Xs and Os work for the Tigers._ __2__ By extension, knowledge of how something works. _Before you start on that report, call Shelly—she knows all the x’s and o’s of the budget._ __3__ Kisses and hugs.
 __xenobiotic<sup>1</sup>__ _n_
 __xenobiotic<sup>2</sup>__ _adj_
 __xenoestrogen__ _n_